kubernetes/website/content/en/docs/concepts/workloads/pods/disruptions.md

 indicates one of the following reasons for the Pod termination:

 `PreemptionByKubeScheduler`
-: Pod has been {{<glossary_tooltip term_id="preemption" text="preempted">}} by a scheduler in order to accommodate a new Pod with a higher priority.
+: Pod is due to be {{<glossary_tooltip term_id="preemption" text="preempted">}} by a scheduler in order to accommodate a new Pod with a higher priority.
 For more information, see [Pod priority preemption](/docs/concepts/scheduling-eviction/pod-priority-preemption/).

 `DeletionByTaintManager`
-: Pod is due to be deleted by Taint Manager due to to a `NoExecute` taint that the Pod does not tolerate; see {{<glossary_tooltip term_id="taint" text="taint">}}-based evictions.
+: Pod is due to be deleted by Taint Manager (which is part of the node lifecycle controller within `kube-controller-manager`) due to a `NoExecute` taint that the Pod does not tolerate; see {{<glossary_tooltip term_id="taint" text="taint">}}-based evictions.

 `EvictionByEvictionAPI`
 : Pod has been marked for {{<glossary_tooltip term_id="api-eviction" text="eviction using the Kubernetes API">}} .

 `DeletionByPodGC`
-: an orphaned Pod deleted by [Pod garbage collection](/docs/concepts/workloads/pods/pod-lifecycle/#pod-garbage-collection).
+: Pod, that is bound to a no longer existing Node, is due to be deleted by [Pod garbage collection](/docs/concepts/workloads/pods/pod-lifecycle/#pod-garbage-collection).

 {{< note >}}
 A Pod disruption might be interrupted.
 The control plane might re-attempt to